 - Basis adjustments are not required for low-income housing.

 - Zero Energy Ready Multi-Family Home Program – credit available, $1,000

 - Energy Star Multifamily New Construction – credit available, $500

 Claiming an IRC Sec.
 45L tax credit involves complex calculations.
 For example, there are several methods for obtaining the tax credit depending on the energy-efficiency levels of each project.
 It is also important to understand certain limitations as part of the effort to meet all the requirements and get full credit for the past two years.

 With many other tax benefits now fading away or other changes working against the real estate industry in 2023, such as bonus depreciation beginning to sunset and the business interest limitations under Section 163(j) getting tighter, developers may want to look towards these tax credits to help maximize cash flow.

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar CPAs is an established accounting firm with offices in Reston, Virginia, and Manassas, Virginia.
+MillerMusmar CPAs is an established accounting firm with offices in Reston, Virginia.
 We have a twenty-eight-year history of providing top-quality auditing, tax, and accounting services to clients throughout the Washington Metropolitan area and internationally.
 By combining the expertise of a mid-sized firm with personal attention, we are both large and small enough to deliver responsive service to our clients.
 For more information, please visit our website at www.MillerMusmar.com or email us at email@example.com.